escuccim/mammography-models/ReadMe.md

 If the ROI was smaller than a 598x598 tile it was extracted with 20% padding on either side.
 If the ROI was larger than a 598x598 tile it was extracted with 5% padding.

-Each ROI image was then randomly cropped three times, with random flips and rotation.
+Each ROI image was then randomly cropped three times, with random augmentation as described below.

+#### Data Augmentation
+The ROIs were extracted at 598x598 and then sized down to 299x299.
+To increase the size of the training data, each ROI was extracted multiple times using the methodologies described above.
+The size and variety of the data was also increased by randomly horizontally flipping each tile, randomly vertically flipping each tile, randomly rotating each tile, and by randomly positioning each ROI within the tile.

 #### Normal Images
 The normal scans from the DDSM dataset did not have ROIs so were processed differently.
 As these images had not been pre-processed they contained artifacts such as white borders and white patches of pixels used to cover up personal identifying information.
 To remove the borders each image was cropped by 7% on each side.

 In order to attempt to keep these images on the same scale as the CBIS-DDSM images, the DDSM images were sized down by a random factor between 1.8 and 3.2, then segmented into 299x299 tiles with a variable stride between 150 and 200.
 Each tile was then randomly rotated and flipped.

 To avoid the inclusion of images which contained overlay text, or were mostly black background, each tile was then added to the dataset only if it met upper and lower thresholds on mean and variance.
 The thresholds were determined through random sampling of tiles and tuning of the thresholds to eliminate images which did not contain usable data.

 #### Training Datasets
 Multiple datasets were created using different data augmentation techniques.
 The datasets ranged in size from 27,000 training images to 62,000 training images.
-The datasets had differing amounts of data augmentation, and different techniques were used to extract the ROIs for each.
+The datasets had differing amounts of data augmentation, and used one or a combination of the ROI extraction techniques detailed above.

 1. Dataset 5 consisted of 39,316 images.
 This dataset was the first to use data augmentation so that each ROI was represented in multiple ways.
 2. Dataset 6 consisted of 62,764 images.
-This dataset was created using an "everything but the kitchen street" approach to the ROI extraction.
+This dataset was created using an "everything but the kitchen street" approach to the ROI extraction, combining elements of both extraction methods.
 Each ROI was extracted at size, zoomed, cropped and with random rotation and flipping.
 3. Dataset 8 consisted of 40,559 images.
 This dataset used the extraction method 1 described above to provide greater context for each ROI.
 4. Dataset 9 consisted of 43,739 images.
-The previous datasets had used zoomed images of the ROIs.
-While this worked well for training the models, the fact that the sizes of the ROIs varied quite a bit meant that most of the ROI images were zoomed in or out, making the models not terribly useful for analysing raw scans.
-This dataset was created specifically to attempt to detect abnormalities in un-processed scans.
-The ROIs were extracted using method 2 described above.
+The previous datasets had used zoomed images of the ROIs, which was problematic as it required the ROI to be pre-identified and isolated.
+This dataset was created using extraction method 2 with the goal of training a ConvNet to recognize abnormalities from un-augmented input images.

 ### Data Balance
 Only about 10% of mammograms are abnormal, in order to maximize recall we weighted our training data more heavily towards abnormal scan, with a target of 85% normal.
 As each ROI was extracted to multiple images, in order to prevent different images of the same ROI appearing in both the training and test data, the existing divisions of the CBIS-DDSM data were maintained.
 The test data was divided evenly between test and validation data with no shuffling to avoid overlap.